ShipStream/middleware/README.md

 Plugin methods can be run by executing the following command in the command line:

 ```
-$ ./mwrun ShipStream_Test updateIp
+$ bin/mwrun ShipStream_Test updateIp
 ```

 ### Cron Tasks

-If just developing you do not need to schedule a cron task, you can just run the cron method using `mwrun`.
+If just developing, you do not need to schedule a crontab task, you can just run the cron method using `mwrun` as seen above.